Word Shapes - A Logo

 The one we want is the rectangle, which is under the Basic Shapes heading, the second one along.
-(In Word 2010 and Word 2013 there is a separate Rectangles section.)
+(In Word 2010 to Word 2016 there is a separate Rectangles section.)
 Click the rectangle shape to select it.
 Now move your mouse pointer to your blank page.
 The pointer should change to a large cross.
 Hold your left mouse button down.
 Keep it held down and drag outwards.
 Let go when you have a rectangle.

 You should notice a new tab appear in the Word ribbon, the Format tab.
 As its name suggests, this tab is used for formatting your shapes.